neardws/My-WiFi-Direct-Demo/README.md

 deal with video capture and transport ,however it is not real time Next Plan:
 Fix how to do it in real time use LocalSocket and MediaRecorder

+2017.9.14
+Fix video transport
+Next Plan:
+How to create a ad-hoc network through some information communicate before connect